equinor/TimeSeriesAnalysis/articles/index.md

 - you can easily extend your code to for instance run in parallel using the ``paralell.for`` functionality freely available in .NET, wheres this functionality may require a very expensive toolbox in a script language.

 > [!Note]
-> Originally this code has been written with control-engineering in mind, as control engineers typically
+> Originally this code has been written with automation/control-engineering in mind, as control engineers typically
 > prefer compiled languages such as C# for code that is to be *integrated in the control system*.
 > Control systems are usually written in compiled languages in the C/C++/C# family, and the same is also true of other
 > enterprise commercial software that deals heavily with time-series, such as dynamic simulators or condition-based monitoring systems.
+>
+> This repository could be a toolbox for building **Advanced analytics** tools as part of Industry 4.0

 ## Plotting capabilities